mhtjsh/Basic_Bioinformatics/Season_3.md

 ## 🧬 Season 3 - Adding Concrete slurry in the Skeletal Structure
-Now season 3 and the upcoming last season involves a bit of Umbrealla type of Code where I will walk you through each and every type of functions seperately and then finally after using that small function codes we will make something very meaningful out of it.
+Now season 3 and the upcoming last season involves a bit of Umbrella type of Code where I will walk you through each and every type of functions separately and then finally after using that small function codes we will make something very meaningful out of it.

-Therefore, I encourage you to jus stick with me and just enjoy the miracle or magic that you are about to experince at the end durning this journey.
+Therefore, I encourage you to just stick with me and just enjoy the miracle or magic that you are about to experience at the end during this journey.

-Now to undertstand the further episodes (Ep) I would urge you to take a look at _NumPy_ an intresting and very efficient Python library to sort and visualize the Array is been used.
+Now to understand the further episodes (Ep) I would urge you to take a look at _NumPy_ an interesting and very efficient Python library to sort and visualize the Array is been used.
 I would urge you to go through the [_NumPy_ Documentation](https://numpy.org/doc/) a bit and this will help you to understand all the further episodes with a breeze.

 ### 🐍 Ep 0 - Basic Numpy Array understanding from DNA Motif Matrix
 A motif matrix represents aligned DNA sequences.
 Each row corresponds to a sequence, and each column represents a position in the alignment.